medianetix/browser-history-to-csv/README.md

 `python history.py -d /home/jdoe/.config/google-chrome/Default -b chrome`

 This will copy the chrome sqlite file "History" to /tmp/jdoe-History and create a jdoe-chrome-history.csv in /tmp

+## Multiuser usage
+You can use a batch file to process multiple users in one call.
+For example if you need stats for multiple users on a laptop.

+See: example-batch.sh